What will 2019 bring to the Colorado golf world?

 By Jon Rizzi

 In 2018, the Westminster native and Wake Forest University golfer became the first Colorado woman to win the NCAA Division I individual title.
 She spent the summer representing the U.S. internationally on the winning Curtis Cup, Palmer Cup and Women’s World Amateur Championship teams, and finished the year by firing a 17-under 559 in the eight-round final stage of LPGA Q-School—27 strokes clear of the “cut line” to qualify.
-The world’s No.1-ranked player for most of 2018 (for which she earned the prestigious Mark McCormack Medal), Kupcho will defer getting her card until after this year’s NCAAs.
+The world’s No.1-ranked player for most of 2018 (for which she earned the prestigious Mark McCormack Medal), Kupcho will join the LPGA circuit after this year’s NCAAs.
 She gave a preview of her pro performances in July’s LPGA Marathon Classic, where she finished 16th.
-Other players with Colorado ties earning their LPGA cards were Denver’s Becca Huffer (winner of the 2013 CoBank Colorado Women’s Open) and University of Colorado golfer Robyn Choi of Australia.
+Other players with Colorado ties earning their LPGA cards are Denver’s Becca Huffer (winner of the 2013 CoBank Colorado Women’s Open) and University of Colorado golfer Robyn Choi of Australia.

-The success of Topgolf in Centennial has prompted the opening of a second location in Thornton.
-Topgolf’s second site, at I-25 and 60th Ave is scheduled to open in late 2019.
+The South Metro successes of Topgolf in Centennial and PGA TOUR Superstore in Greenwood Village have prompted both businesses to open second locations north of I-70.
+With a target opening date of May 4, the PGA TOUR Superstore will unlock its doors at 5650 West 88th Avenue in Westminster, a 40,000-square-foot space formerly occupied by Toys ‘R’ Us.
+Colorado’s second Topgolf, at I-25 and 60th Ave. in Thornton, will debut in late 2019.
 A replica of its Centennial facility, it will have three tiers of climate-controlled hitting bays, a restaurant, three bars and similar entertainment and private party options.

 Will Dillon Stewart “Cowboy Up”?

-Winning two AGJA events, the Colorado High School 5A championship, USGA Junior Amateur Qualifier and the Junior America’s Cup, the Fort Collins native easily earned 2018 Junior Golf Alliance of Colorado’s Player of the Year honors.
-He also signed a National Letter of Intent to play for the No.1 college program in the country—the current defending national champion Oklahoma State University Cowboys—and graduated early from Fossil Ridge High to focus on competing in events that will groom him for the next level.
+Winning two AGJA events, the Colorado High School 5A championship, USGA Junior Amateur Qualifier and the Junior America’s Cup, the Fort Collins native easily earned 2018 Junior Golf Alliance of Colorado’s Player of the Year and Colorado Golf Hall of Fame’s Future Famer honors.
+He also signed a National Letter of Intent to play for the No.1 college program in the country— the current defending national champion Oklahoma State University Cowboys—and graduated early from Fossil Ridge High School to focus on competing in events that will groom him for big-time college golf.

-Colorado’s newest course, TPC Colorado in Berthoud, will host the $600,000 Web.com Tour championship July 8-14.
-The 156-player field will compete on an Art Schaupeter-designed course that stretches to nearly 8,000 yards.
-More than 20 years have passed since the last Web.com event (then known as the Nike Tour) took place in Colorado.
+Colorado’s newest course, TPC Colorado in Berthoud, will host the inaugural $600,000 Web.com Tour championship July 8-14.
+The 156-player field could include such familiar faces as current or former Coloradans Mark Hubbard, Shane Bertsch, Andrew Svoboda and Jonathan Kaye; PGA “names” such as Aaron Baddeley, Ricky Barnes, Jason Bohn, Chad Campbell, Ben Crane, Matt Every, Jason Gore, Steven Bowditch, Daniel Summerhays and Boo Weekley; and rising stars like Maverick McNealy.
+They’ll compete on an Art Schaupeter- designed course that stretches to nearly 8,000 yards.
+More than 20 years have passed since the last Web.com Tour (then known as the Nike Tour) event took place in Colorado.
 Stewart Cink (1996) and Pat Bates (1997) won the Nike Colorado Classic at Riverdale Dunes Golf Course in Brighton.

-What effect will the new dates for the CoBank Colorado Women’s Open have?
+New Dates for the CoBank Colorado Women’s Open

 With a $150,000 purse, the CoBank Colorado Women’s Open is the richest state women’s open in the country.
 To make the field even more competitive, the Colorado Open Golf Foundation has moved the three-day championship from late August to May 29-31.
 The change will avoid overlap with events on the LPGA and Symetra Tours and can attract college players right after they play in the NCAAs.
-The result will be a much deeper and stronger field.”
-The CoBank Colorado Senior Open, which previously took place in May, moves to August 28-30.
-All CoBank Colorado Championships take place at Green Valley Ranch Golf Club.
+The result will be a much deeper and stronger field at Green Valley Ranch Golf Club.
+Can a Colorado player finally break through?
+Since 2000, only two— Erin Kerr Houtsma (2005) and Becca Huffer (2013) have won the event.
+The change in dates switches the CoBank Colorado Senior Open to August 28-30.